Ezekiel 39:27

 When I bring them back from the peoples and gather them out of the lands of their enemies, I will show My holiness in them in the sight of many nations.

-When I bring them back
+When I bring them back from the peoples

-and gather them out of the lands of their enemies
+and gather them out of the lands of their enemies,

-I will show My holiness through them
+I will show My holiness in them

-in the sight of many nations
+in the sight of many nations.

 Persons / Places / Events